 For more information on courses at National 1-5 level, see the National Qualifications section under Schools on Planit website.

 Higher courses provide progression from National 5 and lead on to Advanced Highers.
-They are usually made up of three National Units, which are assessed internally by the school, and a Course Assessment, which is set and marked by the SQA.
+They are usually made up of three National Units and a Course Assessment, which is set and marked by the SQA.

 Advanced Higher courses are also made up of three National Units and a Course Assessment and are normally taken in sixth year of school.